xgfone/go-tools/README.md

 subpackage   |   notice
 -------------|-----------
 cache        | Supply some caches, such as `LRUCache`.
-Notice: LRUCache is copied from `github.com/youtube/vitess/go/cache`. execution    | execution executes a command line program in a new process and returns an output. file         | Some convenient functions about the file operation. function     | Collect some convenient funtions, for example, calling a function or method dynamically, comparing two values, getting a integer range, determining whether a value is in a map or slice, etc.
+Notice: LRUCache is copied from `github.com/youtube/vitess/go/cache`. errors       | An error type implementation based on the type inheritance. execution    | execution executes a command line program in a new process and returns an output. file         | Some convenient functions about the file operation. function     | Collect some convenient funtions, for example, calling a function or method dynamically, comparing two values, getting a integer range, determining whether a value is in a map or slice, etc.